META

 ±100 bps => ±$10/sh

 Why this level: This is AnalystScope's base-case margin view, not a promise of straight-line expansion.
-It keeps year-five margins close to today's normalized operating margin (41.4%), which implies the current margin structure is broadly durable.
+It keeps year-five margins close to today's model-base operating margin (41.7%), which implies the current margin structure is broadly durable.
 Margin input normalizes Reality Labs investment intensity and quarter-specific AI infrastructure costs.

 How to read the assumptions and sensitivities